Gallie83/PP1-Afterlife/Readme.md

 * ### Contact
     *The Contact page provides a chance for the user to connect with the band and ask any questions they have after navigating the information on the site.

-    *There are 3 input areas and a sumbit button on the contact form.
+    *There are 3 input areas and a submit button on the contact form.
 After the form is submitted it takes the user to the submit page.

 ![Contact page image](assets/readme-assets/contact.png)